-Twenty-six (26) members shall be elected to the Professional Employees Council representing the different constituencies in the manner provided for in these By-Laws and the Standard Operating Procedures.
+Twenty-seven (27) members shall be elected to the Professional Staff Senate representing the different constituencies in the manner provided for in these By-Laws and the Standard Operating Procedures.

 2) Previous Chair

-Should the previous Chair of the Council not hold one of the elected seats on the Council in the year following his/her term as Chair, that person shall be included, for the sake of continuity, as an extra member of the Council for a period of one year.
+Should the previous Chair of the Senate not hold one of the elected seats on the Senate in the year following his/her term as Chair, that person shall be included, for the sake of continuity, as an extra member of the Senate for a period of one year.

 3) Eligibility and Change in Status

 a.
-Any constituent allowed to hold elected office and not already serving on the Council is eligible for membership on the Council.
+Any constituent allowed to hold elected office and not already serving on the Senate

 b.
 Any member whose status changes while at the University shall have the option of continuing his/her term of office under the status that she/he was elected, provided that she/he is still employed at the University.

 a.
 Any constituent may submit names in nomination for election to the Senate.
 Individuals

 may nominate for any seat up for election and may nominate themselves for election.

 b.
 Willingness of nominees shall be confirmed and eligibility for the office shall be verified.
 A ballot containing the names of verified eligible candidates shall be distributed to the appropriate constituency areas.